Haxe3DS/Haxe3DS/README.md

 reflaxe.cpp and reflaxe library is kept cause it's only the specific version that currently works

 that's all yeah it's boring

-## KNOWN BUGS:

-building in cia pops up the ROMFS Error